Ford Focus (third generation): Facelift (2015–2018)

 For the 2015 model year, the ST continued to use the 252 hp 2.0L EcoBoost with a 6-speed manual gearbox in ST1, ST2 and ST3 trims for the European and US markets, and the single ST trim in the Australian market.
 Updates were made to the front and rear fascias to coincide with the changes implemented in the standard Focus, including the lights, grille, and rear diffuser.
 The availability of 5-door hatchback and estate (wagon) body styles remained unchanged.
 For the European markets, a 2.0L TDCi Duratorq Diesel engine was available for the ST with a 6-speed PowerShift automatic gearbox to rival the likes of the Volkswagen Golf GTD and the SEAT León FR.
 The 2.0L Duratorq's rated output is 182 hp, and 300 lbft of torque in the ST. Pricing and badging is the same for petrol and diesel models.
+The facelifted model has a slower steering ratio and lacks oil sump baffles.